digitalrebar/doc/user/webui/nodes.rst

 Additional States
 -----------------

 Nodes have several override conditions that prevent Digital Rebar from operating on them.
-They are powered-off and reserved.
-Then these states are true, Digital Rebar will not attempt to use the node.
+These conditions are powered-off and reserved.
+If these states are true, Digital Rebar will not attempt to use the node.

 Cloud Nodes
 -----------

-Digital Rebar can create/destroy nodes on external "cloud" systems using the `Provider <provider.html>`_ system.
+Digital Rebar can create/destroy nodes on external "cloud" systems using the :ref:`ui_providers` system.

 Physical Nodes
 --------------

-Once the Digital Rebar Admin is running, simply booting VMs or physical nodes onto the management network will engage the discovery process (using DHCP and PXE).
-Digital Rebar does not event hook the PXE service (to maintain separation of duties) so please be patient, the default discovery process requires the system to boot the Sledgehammer image which requires time.
+Once the Digital Rebar Admin is running, simply booting VMs or physical nodes onto the management network will engage the discovery process (using :ref:`arch_service_dhcp` and PXE).
+Digital Rebar does not event hook the PXE service (to maintain separation of duties), so please be patient.
+The default discovery process requires the system to boot the Sledgehammer image, which takes time.

 Once the node is booted, Digital Rebar automatically adds the node into the system deployment.
 The system deployment is a special purpose deployment used for discovery and base management.
-Users have limited options to change it; however, the discovery process can be easily monitored by watching the :ref:`ui_annealer` or system deployment screens.
+Users have limited options to change it; however, the discovery process can be easily monitored by watching the :ref:`ui_annealer` or :ref:`webui_deployment` screens.
 They will show exactly which steps of the discovery progress are pending, acting and completed.